-5.3.5.4 If a sample was indicative for semen and gives a negative result with the RSID-Semen test and sperm search, a 1:10 dilution of the sample shall be made using the RSID buffer and an additional test performed (refer to 5.3.4).

-5.4 Reporting Guidelines - The results statements shall reflect only the work that is performed.
+- 5.3.6.4 If the analyst, through training and experience, believes a sample that was indicative for semen and gave a negative result with the RSID-Semen test was a result of high-dose hook effect then a 1:10 dilution of the sample shall be made using the RSID buffer and an additional test performed (refer to 5.3.5) and results recorded. - 5.4 Reporting Guidelines - The results statements shall reflect only the work that is performed.
 Portions of the statements may be omitted to address what testing is actually performed.
 This interpretation may include or build upon one (1) or more of the following responses depending on the circumstances of the case and the nature of the examination.

-5.4.1 This phrase shall be used if the Acid Phosphatase Test is negative: Examination of a sample(s) taken from (Item(s)), using the Acid Phosphatase test, failed to indicate the presence of semen.
-5.4.2 This phrase shall be used if the Acid Phosphatase Test is positive: Examination of a sample(s) taken from (Item(s)), using the Acid Phosphatase test indicates, but is not specific for, the presence of semen.
+circumstances of the case and the nature of the examination.
+5.4.1 This phrase shall be used if the Acid Phosphatase Test is negative: Examination of a sample(s) taken from (Item(s)), using the Acid Phosphatase Test, failed to indicate the presence of semen.
+5.4.2 This phrase shall be used if the Acid Phosphatase Test is positive: Examination of a sample(s) taken from (Item(s)), using the Acid Phosphatase Test indicates, but is not specific for, the presence of semen.
 5.4.3 This phrase shall be used when an inconclusive test is indicated and there is possible interference of the substrate: Examination of a sample(s) taken from (Item(s)), using the Acid Phosphatase Test, failed to reveal conclusive results to indicate the presence of semen because of possible interference of the substrate.
 5.4.4 This phrase shall be used if no confirmatory semen testing was done.
-No confirmatory semen testing was done.
+No confirmatory semen testing was performed.
 5.4.5 This phrase shall be used if, due to limited sample, no confirmatory semen testing was done.
 Due to the limited quantity of the sample, no confirmatory semen testing was done.
-5.4.6 Slides which are prepared by the Forensic Scientist from vaginal, rectal or oral swabs which were present in the Sexual Assault Kit shall be labeled and placed in a labeled slide mailer.
-The slide mailers shall be taped together and given a sub-item number if the swabs are to be removed for DNA analysis by a different Forensic Scientist.
-The report shall reflect the following statement: Item#: Slides prepared from Items 5.4.7 This phrase shall be used if spermatozoa are seen microscopically: Microscopic examination of the smear/slide prepared from (Item) revealed the presence of spermatozoa.
-5.4.8 This phrase shall be used if the Acid Phosphatase Test is negative but, due to the nature of the sample, a slide is prepared and spermatozoa are seen microscopically:
+5.4.6 This phrase shall be used if spermatozoa are seen microscopically: Microscopic examination of thesmear/slide prepared from (Item(s)) revealed the presence of spermatozoa.
+5.4.7 This phrase shall be used if the Acid Phosphatase Test is negative but, due to the nature of the sample, a slide is prepared and spermatozoa are seen microscopically: Due to the nature of the sample, further microscopic examination of thesmear/slide prepared from (Item(s)) was performed and revealed the presence of spermatozoon/spermatozoa.